 “Why?
-Why do you let us go on doing such horrible atrocities to each other?!
+Why do you let us go on doing such horrible atrocities?!
 We commit genocide!
 We destroy the most precious of creations!
 The very God you serve gave us this planet and now you mean to tell me you sit and watch, and enjoy, with pleasure as we rip it apart?”
-The human thrashed against a darkness as it spoke.
+The human thrashed against a darkness.

 Alone in a void in the presence of an ethereal being, the human failed to notice whether or not this projection of himself included the rhythmic rising and falling of his chest.